ruggdoll/mycelium/README.md

 # Mycelium
-From a FQDN to related domains and subdomains using mostly OSINT techniques
+From a FQDN to related domains and subdomains network graph or listing using mostly OSINT techniques!

 __Usage:__